 Sending money electronically isn't a new idea.

-In fact, back in the year 2000 PayPal made it easy to send money electronically to anyone in the world with an email address.
-Since that time, lots of electronic payment processing companies have sprung up allowing people to send money digitally, including Google Wallet.
-Essentially, with Google Wallet you're able to attach money to an email the same way you would attach an image or a file.
+Google Wallet is currently available in Australia for Android and iOS devices.
+Back in the year 2000, PayPal made it easy to send money electronically to anyone in the world with just an email address.
+A lot more electronic payment systems have been created since then, including Google Wallet which lets you attach money to an email as easily as you would an image or a file.

-As Google is of the world's biggest email provider, this can offer users a highly convenient way to transact.
-It also points to the ability for businesses to make very convenient digital payments to customers around the world.
-There is a transaction limit of $10,000 USD (approximately $10,820 AUD) per day.
-Any unauthorised transactions are also covered by Google Wallet Purchase Protection.
+With Google being the world's biggest email provider, this is an entirely new way to transact.
+It also gives businesses a new way reach their customers around the world, and make exceptionally convenient digital payments as needed.
+There is a transaction limit of $10,000 USD per day for bank transfers, and $2,500 per transaction with debit card transfers.
+Any unauthorised transactions can also be covered by Google Wallet Purchase Protection.

 In order to send money through PayPal, users are required to first register a PayPal account.
-This is where Google strives to make sending money digitally a little easier.
-As long as you have a Gmail address, you're able to send money using the facility.
-You don't need to have a Gmail account to receive money – just an email address.
+This is where Google's scale gives them an edge.
+As long as you have a Gmail address you're able to send money through Google Wallet, and the recipient doesn't need a Gmail account at all – any email address will do.

 Mobile banking apps are becoming increasingly common among people with smartphones.
-The ability to log into your bank account and make payments via your mobile phone makes banking more streamlined and efficient for many people.
+The ability to log into your bank account and make payments via your mobile phone is streamlining banking and making everyday transactions that much more efficient.

-Google's own Android mobile platform comprises the vast majority of the market, with iPhone sitting at approximately 17% of the smartphone marketplace.
+Google's own Android mobile platform comprises the vast majority of the market, with iPhone and other devices taking a smaller share.

-As more people move to using Android technology, Google has led the push for more mobile manufacturers to integrate Near Field Communication (NFC) technology into their phones and it's what makes it possible for Android users to wave their phone in front of a retail outlet's payment receiver to make payments for goods or services using money from their Google Wallet account, or a linked bank account.
+As more people move to using Android technology, Google has led the push for more mobile manufacturers to integrate Near Field Communication (NFC) technology into their phones.
+This is what makes it possible for Android users to wave their phone in front of a retail outlet's payment receiver to make payments for goods or services using money from their Google Wallet account, or a linked bank account.

 Application Programming Interface (API).
-This specific how some software components are meant to interact with each other like a library that includes specifications for technical routines, data structures and variables.
+This specifies how different software components are meant to interact with each other, like a library of technical specifications.
+Having this available means more people can start using The Android Instant Buy API to interact with Google Wallet.

 Integrated loyalty programs

 Google is working hard to allow users to integrate some loyalty programs through their Google Wallets Objects API.
-Lots of partners have already begun integrating their rewards programs and loyalty programs with Google Wallets, including The Body Shop, Marriott Rewards, Alaska Airlines and BJs Restaurants, with plenty more to come.
+Lots of partners have already begun integrating their rewards and loyalty programs, including The Body Shop, Marriott, and a number of Airlines, restaurants and more.

 Fees and charges